 However, my cholesterol was abysmally low.
 And on top of that, I had blood markers for protein depletion.
 Seriously.

 Cholesterol is a type of fat found only in animal foods.
 Vegans do not intake ANY dietary cholesterol.
 Human bodies do produce cholesterol, however, that’s only if the body is healthy.
 Cholesterol is produced in the liver.
-My liver had been abused by many years of heavy drinking, smoking, caffeine, and then eventually, pregnancy.
+My liver had been abused by many years of drinking, smoking, caffeine, and then eventually, pregnancy.

 Cholesterol is the precursor to all sex hormones (like estrogen, progesterone, etc).
 Without adequate cholesterol, the body cannot make hormones.